Meta-Learning Biologically Plausible Plasticity Rules with Random Feedback Pathways: Discussion

 \section{Discussion}

 Despite the dominance of the backpropagation algorithm as the primary technique to train deep neural networks, its biological plausibility remains a significant ground for contest~\cite{whittington2019theories,lillicrap2020backpropagation}.
 In particular, the presence of feedback synaptic projections that are precisely symmetric to the forward projections is not biologically realistic.
 Previous work~\cite{lillicrap2016random} showed that learning can be achieved without this symmetry using feedback connections that are randomly sampled, not tied to the forward path, and fixed throughout the training process.
 While a breakthrough, this method is susceptible to diminished performance when training deeper networks or using smaller batch sizes~\cite{amit2019deep, bartunov2018assessing}.
-The latter is a challenge for online learning, where the model learns through a continuous data stream.
+The latter is a challenge for online learning.

 A recent body of work attempts to improve learning through asymmetric feedback connections.
 They either rewire fixed feedback connections, use plastic feedback connections that are updated through an auxiliary plasticity rule, or impose partial symmetry in the backward network~\cite{nokland2016direct, lindsey2020learning, miconi2018backpropamine, miconi2018differentiable, liao2016important}.
-Our work accelerates learning by improving plasticity rules while transmitting teaching signals through fixed connections.
-The proposed plasticity rules draw upon biological learning rules, including Hebbian plasticity and Oja's rule, to combine information locally from their immediate neighbors, including pre- and post-synaptic activations and the corresponding errors.
-A linear combination of these terms yields a parameterized learning rule.
-To overcome the arduous hand-tuning of these hyper-parameters, we use a meta-plasticity approach that systematically explores the pool of candidate plasticity rules.
+Our work accelerates \revb{the learning process by enhancing the rules that govern neural plasticity while transmitting teaching signals through fixed connections.
+Our proposed rules for plasticity are based on biologically motivated learning principles, like Oja's rule, or have been inspired by them, such as the error-based Hebbian rule.} A linear combination of these terms yields a parameterized learning rule.
+To overcome the arduous hand-tuning of these hyper-parameters, we use a \reva{meta-learning} approach that systematically explores the pool of candidate plasticity rules.
 This approach consists of an inner loop that learns a task and an outer loop that updates the plasticity coefficients.
 The inner loop always starts from randomly initialized weights, so the model must learn to learn from scratch.
-Moreover, the inner loop learns from an online stream of training data (batch size 1), simulating real-time learning in the brain.
+Moreover, the inner loop learns from an online stream of training data, simulating real-time learning in the brain.